brunoborges/javafx-jlink-starter-gradle/README.md

 # JavaFX Starter Project with Gradle and Jlink (Java 11+)

-This is a starter project to help Java developers get started with building cross-platform graphical applications.
+This is a starter project to help Java developers get started with building cross-platform graphical applications using JavaFX and Java 11 modules.

 Simply clone this project and start coding.
 Adjust parameters like project name, package name and so on.